philippthiele/Voop/CustomScriptDevelopment.md

 * `tags` are used during script selection to filter the results.
 * `userInput` whether user input is accepted after script selection.
 As an example how to accept it, check the [JoinLines](scripts/JoinLines.js) script.
 User Input Demo Gif:
 ![Demo](images/demoUserInput.gif)
+* `resultInNewFile` whether transformation result was requested by the user to be opened in a new file.
+As an example how it can be used, check the [Duplicate](scripts/Duplicate.js) script.
 * `multiFile` whether a script works with multiple files.
 If it does, script execution is only done when a user selects multiple via the context menu and executes `Voop` from there.
 Transformations done by the script are opened in a new file.
 An example is the [CombineFiles](scripts/CombineFiles.js) script.
 Multi File Demo Gif:
 ![Demo](images/demoMultiFile.gif)